MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 > [!NOTE]
 > Before you complete this step of the setup process, be sure to see step 1, [Buy a subscription or sign up for a free trial](setup-step-one.md).

 After you buy a [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assign licenses, you must create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
-The type of environment that you create depends on whether you're creating a trial environment or a production environment.
+The type of environment that you create depends on whether you have purchased a Dynamics 365 Guides license or not.
 If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], set up a production environment.
-A production environment provides backup and restore capabilities.
+A production environment provides you with backup and restore capabilities.
+If you haven't purchased a license yet, set up a default environment.

 > [!NOTE]
 > If you already have an environment that you want to use (for example, an instance in your company's Dynamics 365 tenant), you can skip ahead to the [Change the maximum upload file size](#upload) procedure later in this topic.

-## Set up a trial environment
+## Set up a default environment

-1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), and sign in by using the admin user credentials for the trial.
+1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), and sign in by using the admin user credentials.

 2. In the left pane, select **Environments**.